johnwaithira/MVCImageSitePHP/README.md

 # MVCImageSitePHP
-- This is my own MVC framework project
+- This is my own MVC framework project ;
+- I have implemented Object